-IMPORTANT NOTICE: Before you make the decision to file bankruptcy, you should read this Debtor Information document by clicking here.
-(You do not need to complete this form.)
+Before you commit to filing bankruptcy, you should read this document.
 This multi-page document lists all of the applicable information that you will be required to disclose to the federal government.
 There is no need to print the form.
-If you are NOT interested in disclosing this information to the government, then you should not file for bankruptcy.
+If you are NOT interested in disclosing this information to the federal government, then you should not file for bankruptcy.

 DOCUMENT DELIVERY OPTIONS

 Please provide a copy of your photo ID (driver's license is a common form), and social security card or other approved form of social security number verification as indicated here.
 Please forward those identification documents to us along with your other documents listed below.

 You must complete a PRE-Filing credit counseling course and obtain a Certificate of Completion.
 The Certificate of Completion is only valid for 6 months.
 There are many approved providers and the cost varies.
 I have identified the following providers with reasonable prices.
 Prices are subject to change without notice.

 CC Advising: Cost $9.76 if you complete the course using a desktop computer, laptop, smartphone, tablet or any similar devices.
 Use this provider if you are filing without a spouse.
 This provider will automatically email your completion certificate to us.
 It is not necessary to pay any extra fees for delivery of your certificate to us.
 Click here to view their pricing schedule.
 Click here to view their fee waiver policy.